 By their very nature, target-date funds allow you to put your investing on autopilot.
 You simply purchase shares of the mutual fund and let your money ride as the asset allocation automatically adjusts over the years.
 No adviser is necessary.

+Although these funds do have critics, they are still worth considering.
 To learn more, check out “5 Questions to Ask When Picking a Target-Date Fund.”

 You commit to dollar-cost averaging